apache/pekko/docs/src/main/paradox/typed/actors.md

 ---
-project.description: The Actor model, managing internal state and changing behavior in Akka Actors.
+project.description: The Actor model, managing internal state and changing behavior in Pekko Actors.
 ---
 # Introduction to Actors

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Actors](../actors.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Actors](../actors.md).

 ## Module info

-To use Akka Actors, add the following dependency in your project:
+To use Pekko Actors, add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion